fredemmott/HTCC/docs/settings.md

 - 0: clicking does not affect tracking
 - 1 - orientation: any click/wheel action locks the angle of the pointer, but not the position

+# VRControllerActionSinkSecondsPerRotation

+STRING

+Number of seconds for a mouse wheel event to trigger a full rotation of the controller when using MSFS bindings.
+For example, "4.0"

 ## PointCtrlVID, PointCtrlPID (firmware developers and custom button boxes only)